In this guide:

 - Talk to Us

-Remediating risk lets you get the most out of your IQ Server implementation.
-Creating a remediation process will help you reduce business risk within your organization by resolving component policy violations and improving the quality of OSS components used in your application.
+Remediating risk will let you get the most out of your Lifecycle solution.
+Creating a remediation process will help you reduce risk across your organization by resolving policy violations from scan reports and improving the quality of OSS components used by your applications.

 This article will help you identify, and put in process, ideal research and remediation guidelines for your organization.